 c.1905 - A postcard view looking north toward the Belasco.
 Thanks to Michelle Gerdes for finding the card on eBay.

 c.1905 - Another postcard image looking north toward the Belasco.
 Thanks to Michelle Gerdes for sharing the card from her collection.
-There's also a version of the image that Deanna Bayless found on the website of the Pacific Electric Railway Historical Society from the Jack Finn collection.
+There's also a version of this image that Deanna Bayless found on the website of the Pacific Electric Railway Historical Society from the Jack Finn collection.

 c.1917 - The theatre as the Republic with "Vaudeville" on its vertical.
 It's a detail from a California Historical Society photo on the USC Digital Library website taken looking north from somewhere near 6th St.